BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 I started out with a simple CNN with a single convolutional layer, mainly out of curiosity to see how well it would perform.
 I split my image and steering angle data into a training and validation set and trained this model.
 I had quite high mean-squared-errors (MSE), indicating that the model was significantly underfitting.
 Then I successively increased the number of convolutional layers until I had much lower MSE than before.

 I continuously evaluated track performance in autonomous mode in the simulator, by running the model through the simulator and ensuring that the vehicle could stay on the track.
 With the NVidia CNN architecture (https://arxiv.org/pdf/1604.07316v1.pdf), the car got quite far on track1, but wasn't able to navigate sharp turns so well.
 Also, if it went even a little off-track, it wasn't able to return back to the track.
 To improve the driving behavior in these cases, I augmented/extended the training data with cases specifically targeted at sharp turns and recovery from off-track.
-See more details below.
+My approach is described in further detail below.

 At the end of the process, the vehicle was able to drive autonomously around both tracks in the simulator without leaving the road.